bobbyray/geotrail/README.md

 # geotrail
 ##### Mobile phone app for geo location around a defined trail.
 The [Apache / Cordova Platform](https://cordova.apache.org/) is used to build this app.
-The app has been built and tested for Android phones, v4.2.2 and v7.1.2.
+The app has been built and run on Android phones, v4.2.2, v7.1.2, and v9.
 The project also uses Android Studio so that java code for plugins can be written and debugged.
-A pc running Linux should work too.
+A pc running Linux should work too although Linux has not been tried.

 There is also a version for the iPhone in the [geotrail-pgb repository](https://github.com/bobbyray/geotrail-pgb).
 #### To try this app